bigtreetech/docs/docs/CB1.md

 !!! info "SSH Application"
     Install the ssh application Mobaxterm: https://mobaxterm.mobatek.net/download-home-edition.html

-Insert the Micro SD card (installed OS) to motherboard, wait for system to load after power on, aprox.
-1-2min. the ACT LED on the motherboard will flash continuously after startup successfully.
+Insert the microSD card containing the installed operating system into the motherboard's slot.
+After powering on the system, allow approximately 1-2 minutes for the boot process to complete - successful startup will be indicated by the motherboard's ACT LED flashing continuously.

 The device will automatically be assigned a IP address after successfully connected to the network